Class System and Support System Organized by Faculty Members, Student Groups Authorized by the University

 Organizations consisting of staff and faculty members of the university have been established to support students' life.
 These organizations are established at three levels; class, school and college, and university level, to provide guidance on campus life and hear students' opinions and requests.

 A class is a fundamental organization whose constituent members are students of this university.
-A class is not a unit to participate in freshman seminars, foreign languages, physical educations, or information processing, but rather a guidance unit for career options, learning and living.
+A class is not a unit to participate in first year seminars, foreign languages, physical educations, or information processing, but rather a guidance unit for career options, learning and living.
 Every class has an instructor who discusses matters of mutual interest such as education activity and student life, in addition to counseling students.

 Support System Organized by Faculty Members